opentelekomcloud-docs-swiss/object-storage-service/umn/source/obs_console_operation_guide/versioning/configuring_versioning.rst

          If the version you want to download is in the Cold storage class, restore it first.

    b.
-Permanently delete a version of the object by choosing **Delete** in the **Operation** column.
+Permanently delete a version of the object by choosing **More** > **Permanently** **Delete** in the **Operation** column.
 The deleted object version cannot be recovered.
 If you delete the latest version, the most recent version will become the latest version.

       .. note::

-         In a WORM-enabled bucket, if an object has no retention policy configured or its retention policy has expired, you can delete a desired object version on the object's **Versions** tab page.
-If an object version is within the retention period, it cannot be deleted.
+         In a WORM-enabled bucket, if an object has no retention policy configured or its retention policy has expired, you can delete a desired object versionon the object list page.
+If the object version is within the retention period, it cannot be deleted.

    c.
-Locate the object version for which you want to extend the retention period, choose **Extend Retention Period**, and select a date.
+Locate the object version for which you want to extend the retention period, choose **More** > **Extend Retention Period**, and select a date.
 A retention period can be extended, but cannot be shortened.